0x75Codez/NES-Pong-6502-Assembly/README.md

 # Fun Fact

 The NES’s PPU renders backgrounds and sprites separately, so the center dashed line is drawn in the background layer, while paddles and ball are sprites.
+Quick Side Note the current AI used is not going to let you win ;)